 Research Assistant

-This team supports our sector partners and others across the child and youth mental health and addictions system to meaningfully engage youth and families in Ontario.
+This team supports our sector partners and others across the child and youth mental health and addictions care system to meaningfully engage young people and families in Ontario.
 Team members also help us to fulfill our commitment to do so in our own work.

 Kelli Dilworth